-As you can see, cleaning your spa does not have to be a big challenge.
+As you can see, cleaning your spa does not have to be a big job.
 There are many things that you can familiarize yourself with in advance to make sure you always get the best possible cleaning process for your bathtub when you need it.

 Now, after reading this article, you should have a much better understanding of your Jacuzzi.
 And the structure of the tub and filter.
 You should also know how to identify the different parts of the bathtub and filter.
-Which is a good place to start when trying to clean them properly.
+Which is a good place to start when trying to clean it properly.

 Follow the instructions in the step-by-step guide above and remember the tips and tricks provided.
 You can rinse and clean the Jacuzzi tub and filter components at any time.

 Pay someone to do it, try Amazon Home Services.
-All their contractors have a background check and the average review is 4.7 out of 5.
+All their contractors have a background check and the average review is 4.5 out of 5.

 This guide to cleaning your Jacuzzi hot tub and filter is for educational purposes only.
 Please do not use it in place of professional training, internships or courses.